kmdshojib/lone-traveler/README.md

-# Lone Traveller-site
+# Lone Traveller-client

-This is a clinet site for an travel guide website called lone traveller.
+This is a client site for an travel guide website called lone traveler.

 # Functions